Connecticut: Sports

 There are two Connecticut teams in the American Hockey League.
 The Bridgeport Islanders is a farm team for the New York Islanders which competes at the Total Mortgage Arena in Bridgeport.
-The Hartford Wolf Pack is the affiliate of the New York Rangers; they play in the XL Center in Hartford.
+The Hartford Wolf Pack is an affiliate of the New York Rangers; they play in the PeoplesBank Arena in Hartford.

-The Hartford Yard Goats of the Double-A Northeast are a AA affiliate of the Colorado Rockies.
+The Hartford Yard Goats of the Eastern League are a AA affiliate of the Colorado Rockies.
 Also, the Norwich Sea Unicorns play in the Futures Collegiate Baseball League.
 The New Britain Bees play in the Atlantic League of Professional Baseball.
 The Connecticut Sun of the WNBA currently play at the Mohegan Sun Arena in Uncasville.
 In soccer, Hartford Athletic began play in the USL Championship in 2019.

 The state hosts several major sporting events.
 Since 1952, a PGA Tour golf tournament has been played in the Hartford area.
 It was originally called the "Insurance City Open" and later the "Greater Hartford Open" and is now known as the Travelers Championship.

 Lime Rock Park in Salisbury is a 1.5 mile road racing course, home to the International Motor Sports Association, SCCA, United States Auto Club, and K&N Pro Series East races.
 Thompson International Speedway, Stafford Motor Speedway, and Waterford Speedbowl are oval tracks holding weekly races for NASCAR Modifieds and other classes, including the NASCAR Whelen Modified Tour.
 The state also hosts several major mixed martial arts events for Bellator MMA and the Ultimate Fighting Championship.

 Professional sports teams

 The Hartford Whalers of the National Hockey League played in Hartford from 1975 to 1997 at the Hartford Civic Center.
 They departed to Raleigh, North Carolina, after disputes with the state over the construction of a new arena, and they are now known as the Carolina Hurricanes.
-A baseball team known as the Hartfords (or Hartford Dark Blues) played in the National Association from 1874-1875, before becoming charter members of the National League in 1876.
+A baseball team known as the Hartfords (or Hartford Dark Blues) played in the National Association from 1874 to 1875, before becoming charter members of the National League in 1876.
 The team moved to Brooklyn, New York, and then disbanded one season later.
 In 1926, Hartford also had a franchise in the National Football League known as the Hartford Blues.
 From 2000 until 2006 the city was home to the Hartford FoxForce of World TeamTennis.